top of page

 C5aR Fluorescent Ligand Development

-First a detailed analysis of the published ligands for C5aR is performed.
-For competition-based screening, antagonists are preferred as they possess the same affinity for both active and inactive receptor conformations and do not trigger internalization
+Initially, a detailed analysis of the published ligands for C5aR is performed.
+For competition-based screening, antagonists are preferred as they exhibit the same affinity for both active and inactive receptor conformations and do not trigger internalization.

-Three scaffolds were selected (P1, P2 and P3), considering activity range, structure-activity relationship, information available, chemical scaffold and synthetic accessibility.
+Three scaffolds were selected (P1, P2, and P3), considering their activity range, structure-activity relationship, available information, chemical scaffold, and synthetic accessibility.

-The C5aR has been crystalized with the cyclopeptidic antagonist PMX53.
-Thus, information on the possible fitting of our 3 pharmacophores was obtained by computational methods, as well as the SAR studies performed after the chemical functionalization of the scaffolds.
+The C5aR has been crystallized with the cyclopeptidic antagonist PMX53.
+This provides valuable information regarding the potential fitting of our three pharmacophores through computational methods, along with the SAR studies conducted after the chemical functionalization of the scaffolds.

-During Stage 1 of the project, four promising functionalized structures of P1 showed a KB of less than 100nM in a Calcium flux assay (Ready-to-AssayTM, C5aR Anaphylotoxin Receptor Frozen Cells from Eurofins).
-These four were selected for the next step, the introduction of linkers (Table 1, Stage 2).
+During Stage 1 of the project, four promising functionalized structures of P1 demonstrated a K*B** of less than 100nM* in a Calcium flux assay (Ready-to-AssayTM, C5aR Anaphylotoxin Receptor Frozen Cells from Eurofins).
+These four candidates were selected for the next step, which involved the introduction of linkers (Table 1, Stage 2).

 Comparison table of pharmacophore data stages; includes columns for calcium assay, cAMP assay, and affinity binding with various codes.